cargo2nix/cargo2nix/README.md

      };
    ```

+1. Features in the Cargo.lock may not match what's used in `cargo build`.
+You
+   can configure features for each dependency manually without much effort by
+   finding it in the generated code.
+The root cause is likely to be found in
+   build.rs setting features that don't make it into the lock file.

 1. When re-vendoring rust-overlay or cargo2nix, pay attention to the revs of
    nixpkgs, the rust-overlay, and the cargo2nix overlay.
 Certain non-release
    versions of nixpkgs-mozilla (no longer used) have shipped with a `rustc` that
    doesn't include zlib in its runtime dependencies.

 1. Many `crates.io` public crates may not build using the current Rust compiler,
    unless a lint cap is put on these crates.
 For instance, `cargo2nix` caps all
    lints to `warn` by default.